Juanma1313/diyshop/README.md

 ## Marketing Strategy

-In our case, the product being sold is not really the product being offered, since what is offered on this website is information on how to carry out small do-it-yourself (DIY) projects, but what is really being sold are the parts and kits to carry out these projects.
+In our case, the product being sold is not really the product being advertised, since what is promoted on this website is information on how to carry out small do-it-yourself (DIY) projects, but what is really being sold are the parts and kits to carry out these projects.
 So the main strategy is to make DIY projects attractive so that customers are compelled to buy the necessary parts and pieces, which in normal conditions, to find them individually in the conventional market, is a major inconvenience for the customer.

 ### Market Target